jh3nd3rs0n/jargyle/README.md

         socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+        socks5.onCommand.bindHost=HOST
+            The binding host name or address for all sockets

+        socks5.onCommand.bindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all TCP sockets

+        socks5.onCommand.bindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all UDP sockets

         socks5.onCommand.externalFacingBindHost=HOST
             The binding host name or address for all external-facing sockets